Keep Learning Online

 Online Class Formats

-In the event that classes need to move online quickly due to an extended university or law school closure, faculty may elect to deliver their courses in one of the following formats:
+In the event that classes need to move online quickly due to changes in state and city guidelines OR an extended university or law school closure, faculty may elect to deliver their courses in one of the following formats:

 - Classes will be delivered in real-time through web conferencing technologies such as Zoom.

 - Professors will record their lectures and post them on Canvas for students to view and (in some cases) respond to.
 Videos can be viewed at students’ convenience.

 - Some or all classes may be delivered in real-time through web-conferencing technologies such as Zoom.

 - Professors may pre-record some content to be viewed at students’ convenience.